Close

 nothing to commit, working tree clean

-The output of git status here shows us that everything is up-to-date with the remote main branch and there are no pending changes are waiting to be committed.
+The output of git status here shows us that everything is up-to-date with the remote main branch and there are no pending changes waiting to be committed.
 In the next example we will make some edits to the repository and examine it in a pending changes state.
 This means you have changes to files in the repository on your local system that you haven't prepared (or staged) to be added to the project history.

 To demonstrate this next example, first open the myquote2.html file.
 Make some modifications to the contents of myquote2.html, save and exit the file.
 Let us once again execute git status to examine the repository in this state.